 Despite all of the wealth generated from the these the country still has to import rice to feed its people.
 Without doubt, all of the wealth is lining someone’s pockets which is a shame given Guinea’s dramatic infrastructure needs.

-The country’s land is rich and fertile which further complicates matters given this why aren’t people cultivating the land, growing crops to feed the villages, etc?
+The country’s land is rich and fertile which further complicates matters.
+Why aren’t people cultivating the land, growing crops to feed the villages, etc?
 Why hasn’t the government allocated or sold small parcels to its people.
 This is certainly a curious place, which best explored overland in a 4×4.
-The roads are decent in some places but check out this video of what most of the roads are line in Guinea.
+The roads are decent in some places but mostly a mess.

 The capital, Conakry is a big hustling bustling mass of a city that reminded me of Haiti’s Port-au-Prince.
 People roamed the streets selling their wares and every square inch was spoken for.
 The city is an urban sprawl of tin-built shanty villages.
 But I have to tell you I loved the place when I visited in 2017!

 Other people I had met spoke despairingly of it, but I appreciated the energy and life of this wonderful metropolis.
 Driving through the city’s streets would be impossible for a foreigner as there are no street signs to speak of and the horns from the many motos and cars would intimidate most Western drivers.
 All roads in Conakry lead to kilometer 36 which is the closest thing to a cluster-frick that I’ve ever seen.
 It’s a lawless traffic circle with cars headed in all directions.

 To get a good meal and enjoy several times of authentic cuisine, eat at MLS restaurant in Conakry, a buffet with good, clean food and service.
 Right outside the capital, travelers can visit the calm Îles de Los, an island group off of the coast of Guinea that makes for a perfect getaway with both beach and tropical forest.